framely/community/docs/reference/platform/testing.md

 ## How to use

 When using **Debug**, it is important to commit your chatbot changes in both the structure view and language view.
-Only the instances that you have committed will be tested in debug, so committing regularly ensures that you are testing the latest version of your chatbot.
+Only the declaration that you have committed will be tested in debug, so committing regularly ensures that you are testing the latest version of your chatbot.

-To commit changes in the structure view, click **Propagate**.
-This will commit your changes and propagate them to the language view.
+To commit your changes made in the structure view and make them available in the language view, click **Propagate**.
 To commit changes in the language view, simply click **Commit**.
 ::: thumbnail
 ![commit struct](/images/platform/testing/commit_struct.png)
 *Click **Propagate** in the structure view*